 5. The Shells

 What can I say about the shelling on Sanibel and Captiva that hasn't already been said?
 Captiva and Sanibel Island shells are little gifts from the sea that wash ashore by the bucket full.
 Until you see it for yourself, you won't believe it.
 And then suddenly, you're a kid again with your pail and shovel, searching for that next wave to bring in your prize.
+Click through to find the best shelling beach on Sanibel Island.

 TIP: Go out scouring the beach early in the morning or right after storms.
 The shelling is always better then!